-Nearly 26% of the state's workforce is located in the region, with a total employment of 542,177 in 2014.
+Approximately 26% of the state's workforce is located in the region, with a total employment of 542,177 in 2014.
 This region is centrally located in the state with a six-spoke interstate system, which makes it a perfect location for regional distribution centers.
 The region is the financial center of the state, with approximately 50% of the state's employment in finance and insurance industries.
-According to the Federal Reserve, Birmingham has nearly \$220 billion in bank assets, ranking it as the second largest banking center in the south and 11th nationally.
-Corporate headquarters for four financial institutions and several major insurance companies are located here.
+According to the Federal Reserve, Birmingham has approximately \$220 billion in bank assets.
+As of March 2020, the labor force was at 535, 551 with Jefferson County's population making up 312,923 of the totals.
+Corporate headquarters for several financial institutions and major insurance companies are located here.
 The area also leads the state in health care services and research.
-The University of Alabama at Birmingham (UAB) is the fourth largest academic medical center in the United States, and it ranks 44th out of 965 institutions in the National Science Foundation Total R&D Expenditures.
+The University of Alabama at Birmingham (UAB) is the fourth largest academic medical center in the United States, and it once ranked 44th out of 965 institutions in the National Science Foundation Total R&D Expenditures.
 Furthermore, UAB's University Hospital is the third largest public hospital in the nation.
-This region currently has the lowest unemployment rate in the state at 3.9%, with 20,447 unemployed.
+As of March 2021, the region had an unemployment rate of 3.2%, with 17,286 unemployed.

 The region has targeted five (5) industries for workforce development: Manufacturing, Healthcare, Energy, Services, and Logistics.
-It is important for these opportunities to exist, because in 2015-2016 over 2,000 people lost their jobs in the coal mining and steel industries.

-REGION 4
+REC GION 4

-Existing In-Demand Industry Sectors Occupations by Region
+Existing In-Demand Industry Sectors Occupations by Region Occupations

-Target Industry Sectors Occupations
+Target Industry Sectors

 • Manufacturing Welders/Fitters

 • Healthcare Machinists

 • Energy Industrial Maintenance

-• Services Nursing
+Services Nursing

 • Logistics Allied Health

 Green Technology

 • IT

 Customer Service

 Culinary

 Drivers